anoiaque/PCSideBarController/README.md

 ## Usage

 -
-To run the example project; clone the repo, and run `pod install` from the Example directory first.

-You can see sample project using SideBarController : **PCSideBarControllerSample**
+Sample project using SideBarController under /Example: **PCSideBarController Sample.xcodeproj**

 Here is a quick show :